webngay/wpro/readme.txt

 == Frequently Asked Questions ==

-= Will this plugin work in Wordpress MU environments? =
+= Will this plugin work in Wordpress MU/Multisite environments? =

 Yes.